Samir & Viktor

-Samir & Viktor or Samir och Viktor is a Swedish music duo that consists of Samir Badran and Viktor Frisk.
+Samir & Viktor or Samir och Viktor was a Swedish music duo that consists of Samir Badran and Viktor Frisk.
 They participated in Melodifestivalen 2015 with the song "Groupie", which finished eighth in the final, and again in Melodifestivalen 2016 with "Bada Nakna" which placed 12th overall.
 They competed a third time in Melodifestivalen 2018 with "Shuffla", finishing in 4th place in the grand final.
 They competed a fourth time in Melodifestivalen 2024 with "Hela världen väntar", but were eliminated during the early heats.